Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 During training, CNNs adjust the parameters of the filters through backpropagation, optimizing them to minimize the difference between predicted outputs and ground truth labels.
 This process enables CNNs to effectively learn and generalize from large datasets.
-For additional information see @russellArtificialIntelligenceModern2021.
+For additional information, see @russellArtificialIntelligenceModern2021.

 === Adversarial Machine Learning using Fast Gradient Sign Method <terms-and-definitions-fgsm>
-Machine learning is employed across a domains, highlighting its versatility.
+Machine learning is employed across domains, highlighting its versatility.
-However, adversarial machine learning emerges as a critical area of research, focusing on the investigation of how machine learning models can be undermined by specially crafted inputs.
+However, adversarial machine learning emerges as a critical area of research, focusing on investigating how specially crafted inputs can undermine machine learning models.
 These adversarial inputs are designed to trick the model into making errors, revealing potential vulnerabilities and guiding the development of defensive strategies to enhance model robustness.
 Various machine learning techniques are tailored to address particular problem sets based on the premise that the training and test data share the same statistical distribution.
 However, in practical situations, this belief can prove to be misguided.